XushanLu/VSCode_tutorial/README.md

 3. Fortran > Fortls > Preprocessor: If you have any preprocessor files, then you need to set this one as well.
 If you do not know what is a preprocessor file, then chances are you do not need this.

+### Compilation with a Makefile

+It's practically impossible to compile a large Fortran project with dozens of source files using command line.
+Writing a [Makefile](https://www.gnu.org/software/make/manual/html_node/Introduction.html) and then compile the project using [GNU make](https://www.gnu.org/software/make/) simplifies the process.
+Each time you want to (re)compile your project, you just need to run the `make` command followed by the target name in your terminal.

+In this tutorial, I have also provided a simple [Makefile](Makefile) that you can use to compile the two toy examples.
+To compile the file `/src/Fortran/toy.f90`, simply type `make a.out` in your terminal.
+To compile the MPI toy example, type `make b.out`.
+You would need to have the Intel compilers installed (details given [above](#prerequisite-for-this-tutorial)).

 ### Debugging sequential or shared-memory (non-MPI) parallel Fortran codes

 Debugging sequential or shared-memory parallel Fortran codes is easy.
 After compilation and having set up the `launch.json` file ([see here](#debugger-in-vscode)), all you need to do is follow the standard procedure as detailed in the official documentation given [here](https://code.visualstudio.com/docs/editor/debugging).